Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Many models have changed to be nullable to prevent default values (e.g., DateTimeOffset defaults to Jan 01 0001) instead of null.
   - This may mean having to change referencing code to use the `Value` property or the null conditional operator (e.g., given a model named `model` with a nullable property named `NullableProperty`: `model.NullableProperty.Value.SubProperty` or `model.NullableProperty?.SubProperty`) to avoid a NullReferenceException.
+- Most properties that were `DateTime` have changed to the [preferred](https://learn.microsoft.com/dotnet/standard/datetime/choosing-between-datetime#the-datetimeoffset-structure) `DateTimeOffset`.

 ### IoT hub device clients